patrikx3/openwrt-insomnia/README.md

 ### Issues
 [README](docs/issues.md)

-# OpenWrt with latest NodeJs, always the latest Kaloz mwlwifi's WIFI driver, latest Redis stable, MariaDB
+# OpenWrt with latest NodeJs, latest Redis stable

 ... and many pre-built packages and firmwares, image builder, Linksys WR1900ACS/WRT3200ACM and RPI-3 is already built, but based on the READMEs, you can built a new one easy.